jenkinsci/google-kubernetes-engine-plugin/docs/IntegrationTest.md

 1. From the main jenkins page click **New Item**, then enter a name and choose **Freestyle project**.

-1. Under **Source Code Management**, select Git and enter this repository: https://github.com/jenkinsci/google-kubernetes-engine-plugin.git
+1. Under **Source Code Management**, select Git and enter this repository.: https://github.com/jenkinsci/google-kubernetes-engine-plugin.git

+1. Enter Branch Specifier as develop

 1. Follow the instructions at
 [GKE Build Step Configuration](Home.md#google-kubernetes-engine-build-step-configuration) to test.